TalTech-HPC-Centre/user-guides-staging/_sources/singularity.md.txt

 # Containers (Singularity & Docker)

 Containers are a popular way of creating a reproducible software environment.
-Container solutions are Docker and Singularity, we support singularity.
+Container solutions are Docker and Singularity/Apptainer, we support singularity.

 The [Singularity user guides](https://docs.sylabs.io/guides/3.9/user-guide/) are a great resource for learning what you can do with singularity